 AI models are incredibly data-intensive, and running them requires enormous amounts of computational power.
 This makes them highly energy-intensive and hinders the development of more advanced models such as AGI.

 To overcome these limitations, researchers at Peking University and collaborators from other institutions developed a new type of chip that uses nanotubes instead of traditional semiconductor materials like silicon.
-The chip is composed of 3,000 CNTs arranged into processing units.
-CNTs' ultra-thin cylindrical structures allow electrons to flow through them with minimal resistance, making them excellent conductors – just one of their many useful properties.
+The chip is composed of 3,000 nanotube that are arranged into a processing unit.
+CNTs' ultra-thin cylindrical structures allow electrons to flow through them, both on the outside and thorugh the inside with minimal resistance, making them excellent conductors – just one of their many useful properties.

 What Does This Mean For the Future of AI Technology?

-This showed how CNT-based chips outperform silicon-based chips in terms of power consumption and processing speed, making chips smaller, lighter, and more powerful, hopefully enabling the production of more energy-efficient systems.
+This showed how CNT-based chips outperform silicon-based chips in terms of power consumption and processing speed.
+This makes chips smaller, lighter, and more powerful, hopefully enabling the production of more energy-efficient systems.
 However, the work doesn’t stop there, as the scientists plan to refine the chip further to make it more scalable and improve its performance.

 This represents an enormous breakthrough for energy-intensive computing tasks such as AI processing, where nanotube-based AI architecture has the potential to help us reach human-level AGI in the near future.
 At TrimTabs, we can’t wait to see what the future holds for AI and how CNTs will help make this a reality!